Skip to main content

 Thanks to the creativity of modern breweries, you don’t have to travel back to the Middle Ages to find a gruit (though if you can, please let us in on your time travel technology).
 You can try them right now, but you will have to do some detective work.

 “Authentic” gruits can be tough to find in the mainstream marketplace.
-That’s because some laws require hops be present for a product to be sold as beer.
+That’s because some laws require hops to be present for a product to be sold as beer.
 Not having the “beer” title would limit distribution and sales channels for some breweries.
-To illustrate how rare gruits are in the current marketplace, there are currently 32,576 American IPAs listed on the Beer Advocate database and only 273 gruits.
+To illustrate how rare gruits are in the current marketplace, there are currently 32,576 American IPAs listed on the Beer Advocate database and only 380 gruits.

 But don’t despair — this list will help you get started on the path toward discovering modern versions of the ancient ale.
 Start your gruit journey here:

-top of beer head foam
+Top of beer head foam

 Historic Ale Series by Williams Brothers Brewing Co.

 Scotland’s Williams Brothers Brewing Co. has a Historic Ale Series in which brewers attempt to recreate traditional Scottish beers using what’s described as a “token” amount of hops.
 These beers include Alba, a Scots Pine Ale with sprigs of sprite and pine, meant to be consumed at room temperature.
-Williams Brothers also brews Fraoch, a heather ale that can be traced back to 2000 BC.
+Williams Brothers also brews Fraoch, a heather ale that can be traced back to 2,000 BC.

 Kvasir by Dogfish Head

 Dogfish Head may be famous for its 60 Minute IPA, but it is also home to the Ancient Ale series.
 For these brews, a bio-molecular archaeologist is enlisted to help recreate beers from remnants found in antique vessels.
 Kvasir’s recipe hails from Denmark and includes lingonberries, cranberries, myrica gale, yarrow, honey, and birch syrup.
-Kvasir hasn’t been on the release schedule for the last few years, but Dogfish Head is known to regularly resurrect (excavate?) its beers, so keep an eye out.
+Kvasir hasn’t been on the release schedule for the last few years, but Dogfish Head is known to resurrect (excavate?) its beers regularly, so keep an eye out.

-How to Make Gruit
+How to make gruit

 If you’re a homebrewer, you can make your own gruit.
 For inspiration, pick up the book Gardening for the Homebrewer: Grow and Process Plants for Making Beer, Wine, Gruit, Cider, Perry, and More by Wendy Tweten and Debbie Teashon.
 It’s an excellent primer to using traditional ingredients in your beers, and incorporating herbs you can tend yourself.

-Regardless of whether you’ve tracked down a gruit from an international brewery, a brewpub down the street, or brewed your own, be sure to raise a glass to the forgotten beverage on International Gruit Day, celebrated every year on February 1.
+Regardless of whether you’ve tracked down a gruit from an international brewery, a brewpub down the street, or brew your own, be sure to raise a glass to the forgotten beverage on International Gruit Day, celebrated every year on February 1.

 Lee Heidel